Earn Your Indiana Social Work License

 - Now that your clinical hours are complete, and you have received your Indiana Licensing Board approval, it’s time to take the licensing exam.
-First step is connecting with the ASWB to register for the exam, and then you can contact Pearson VUE to find your test location and pick the exam date/time that work best for you.
+The first step is connecting with the ASWB to register for the exam, and then you can contact Pearson VUE to find your test location and pick the exam date/time that works best for you.

 - Then go check out TDC’s LCSW Exam Prep: ASWB Clinical Level program to help you pass the exam with confidence.
 We’ve helped thousands of social workers pass this exam on the first attempt, and you’re next.
 And know that our promise is we’re with you until you do.